Yil00/Yil00/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on
+- 🔭 I’m currently working on various projects
 - 🌱 I’m currently learning Datascience
 - 💬 Ask me about 🤷‍♂️
 - 📫 How to reach me: look my bio